jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 You can harness this winning playbook, once you realize we prosper by evolving new technologies, tools, and ways of life.
 Lucky for us, the technological ecosystem has long been creating many amazing adaptations to upgrade our civilization.

 That is because in 1970, the foundational technologies of the next age—microchips, computers, and internet—were converging; the Internet Age was born.
 It was not long until amazing new digital products filled the world like so many offspring seeking to win their place on the field.
-Sadly, some did not embrace its inventions, hoping to unnaturally keep their own alive.
-Happily, progress was not stopped and a new age kept advancing on the game board.
+Some did not embrace its inventions, hoping to unnaturally keep their own alive.
+Happily, progress was not stopped and a new age kept moving on the game board.

 However, continued advancements are never assured.
-We are seriously holding back the Internet Age by using biological identities and ideological beliefs to select which modern technologies and adaptations live or die.
+The same way there is legacy businesses relative to modern technology, there are legacy identities and ideologies too.
+We are seriously holding back the Internet Age by using these old ideas to select which modern technologies and adaptations live or die.

 _Techvolution On the Origin of Technological Species_ will make the selection of technological species more natural.
-By empowering you, whether someone in Gen Z hoping to start a family or a retiree hoping to have grandkids, to do what life has done many times before: leave the shadows of a bygone age behind, adopt an updated worldview, and purposefully evolve to the new environment in which you live.
+By empowering you, whether someone in Gen Z hoping to start a family or a retiree hoping to have grandkids, to do what life has done many times before: leave the shadows of a bygone age behind and  purposefully evolve to the new environment in which you live.

 Realizing the Earth was not the center of the Universe launched the Science Age.
 Likewise, to unleash the Internet Age means accepting that life is a game of evolution, and thus Earth is effectively a lifeboat of constantly tested survivors.
 We earn our place with technological evolution.
 Only by embracing this fact can we quickly unmask many new ideas and practical solutions to improve our lives.